tobioladele/smooth-sass/README.md

 #Developement version

 This is the minified and compiled version of smooth-sass.
-All the different categories have been imported into one sass file (smooth_sass.scss).It basically for those who want to go straight into development.
+All the different modules have been imported into one sass file (smooth_sass.scss).It is basically for those who want to go straight into development.

 #Production version